calaldees/TeachProgramming/teachprogramming/static/docs/README.md

 * [On a Metodology for Creating School Curricula in Computing](https://ioinformatics.org/journal/v11_2017_93_107.pdf)

-* My preference is Teach algorithums at the _program level_
+* My preference is Teach algorithms at the _program level_
 * [Teaching algorithms in upper secondary education: a study of teachers’ pedagogical content knowledge](https://www.tandfonline.com/doi/full/10.1080/08993408.2021.1935554)
     * >  introducing computing concepts without the use of a computer may keep “learners from the crucial computational experiences involved in CT’s common practice”
     * > “the ‘programming vs. Unplugged’ debate should not be an ‘either-or’ debate”